carrbs/Ridelister/README.md

 - The default behavior of the search also assumes rides starting near the driver's home address should be considered first.
 This was another design choice I made working with a small dataset of rides.
 This approach should be discussed and, driven by real world use cases, likely be revisited for optimization.
 - I'm caching the response data I care about from the Google Directions API.
 Caching the responses cuts down on how many calls we need to make to provide a "good" score for the rides.
 This is a simple cache,  with more historical data about traffic (at least), we might want to alter.
 It does help cut down on the calls to the service.
 I have it set to one minute because it's useful in the development phase for the cache to expire quickly.
 - The geocoder `.near()` method takes some time, we should also consider caching its response.
 We'd want to break the cache if a new ride was created that might be relevant to this Driver, but this is more logic than I had time to implement :beers:.
+- You will see many `TODO`s and `NOTE`s.
+For the purpose of this exercise, these are points of discussion or highlighted areas where I would have spent more time (given more time).
+Related to this point, many test have been added, but there are more tests (e.g., when is the cache used or not?) that could be written given more time.

 ## Prerequisites